-Company's Policies

-Execution and acceptance of proxies Stockholders may vote at all meetings the number of shares

-Notary

-Submission of Proxy registered in their respective names, either in person or by proxy duly given in writing and duly presented to and received by the Secretary for inspection and recording not later than five (5) working days before the time set for the meeting, except such period shall be reduced to one (1) working day for meetings that are adjourned due to lack of the necessary quorum.
-No proxy bearing a signature which is not legally acknowledged by the Secretary shall be honored at the meetings.
-Proxies shall be valid and effective for one (1) year, unless the proxy provides for a shorter period, and shall be suspended for any meeting wherein the stockholder appears in person.
+Company's Policies Execution and acceptance of proxies Notary Stockholders may vote at all meetings the number of shares Submission of Proxy registered in their respective names, either in person or by proxy duly given in writing and duly presented to and received by the Several Proxies Secretary for inspection and recording not later than five (5) working days before the time set for the meeting, except such Validity of Proxy period shall be reduced to one (1) working day for meetings that are adjourned due to lack of the necessary quorum.
+No proxy Proxies executed abroad bearing a signature which is not legally acknowledged by the Invalidated Proxy Secretary shall be honored at the meetings.
+Proxies shall be valid and effective for one (1) year, unless the proxy provides for Validation of Proxy a shorter period, and shall be suspended for any meeting wherein the stockholder appears in person.

-Several Proxies

-Validity of Proxy

-Proxies executed abroad

-Invalidated Proxy

-Validation of Proxy

 Violation of Proxy